 Situated on the Potomac River, Old Town Alexandria is a beautiful place full of lots of history.
 Between the architecture, riverfront, and the historical sites, Old Town is always an exciting place to go and photograph.

 If you are taking a trip down the Blue Ridge Parkway, then you can stop by Mabry Mill, one of the most iconic tourist attractions on the Parkway.
 This beautiful historical mill is one of the most photographed places in Virginia.

 10. Skyline Drive, Shenandoah National Park

-This 109 mile stretch of road offers unlimited amounts of photo opportunity.
+This 109 mile stretch of road offers unlimited amounts of photo opportunities.
 The scenes are breathtaking and absolutely necessary to visit if you are traveling through the Blue Ridge Mountains.
 There are also several great hikes along the way if that interests you.
-The Shenandoah is home to deer, black bear, wild turkey, and more animals so if you are driving along Skyline Drive, there is a good chance you will cross paths with wildlife as well!
+The Shenandoah is home to deer, black bears, wild turkeys, and more animals so if you are driving along Skyline Drive, there is a good chance you will cross paths with wildlife as well!

 While these are 10 of my favorite places in Virginia, there are so many more beautiful hikes, landscape views, and historical locations.
 No matter where you go in Virginia, there are always beautiful places with lots of photographic opportunities.